imantung/boilerplate-go-backend/README.md

     - Clock-in
     - Clock-out
 - For Backoffice Dashboard
+    - Manage Employee
     - Employee Clock History
-    - Manage User

 ## Notes

 - The project is OPINIONATED based on author knowledge and experience
 - The project is PRAGMATIC, it use the other popular/proven go library as much as possible without reinvented the wheel
-- The project is MONOLITH BACKEND, you may need to customize it for microservices
+- The project is MONOLITH BACKEND, you may need to customize code for microservices needs
-- This is CONTINUOUS PROJECT, the author use the project as his actual project reference and keep improve it
+- This is CONTINUOUS PROJECT, the author use this as his actual project reference and keep improve it
 - The project is OPEN-FOR-DISCUSSION, feel free to ping the author for any feedback/question and/or open issue ticket

 ## FAQ

 1. Echo VS Fiber?

-[Fiber](https://github.com/gofiber/fiber) is faster and more popular web framework compared than Echo (although not signification).
-The caveat is Fiber based on fasthttp and not compatible with net/http which cucumbersome when use other project.
-In this project case, we are using [go-oauth2](https://github.com/go-oauth2/oauth2).
-Check the benchmark at [here](https://medium.com/deno-the-complete-reference/go-gin-vs-fiber-vs-echo-how-much-performance-difference-is-really-there-for-a-real-world-use-1ed29d6a3e4d).
+    [Fiber](https://github.com/gofiber/fiber) is a popular and (slightly) faster web framework compared than [Echo](https://echo.labstack.com/).
+The caveat is Fiber based on fasthttp and not compatible with net/http which cumbersome if we use other net/http based project.
+In this project case, we are using [go-oauth2](https://github.com/go-oauth2/oauth2) to generate server interface.
+Check the [benchmark between Fiber and Echo](https://medium.com/deno-the-complete-reference/go-gin-vs-fiber-vs-echo-how-much-performance-difference-is-really-there-for-a-real-world-use-1ed29d6a3e4d).

 2. Pgx for postgres?

     [Pgx](https://github.com/jackc/pgx) is faster and more compatible postgres driver compare with [pq](https://github.com/lib/pq).
 There are 2 way to use pgx: through database/sql and direct implementation (which offer more capability).
 The problem with 2nd approach (direct implementation) is the interface is not compatible with database/sql which is issue when want to use other library (in our case, it is query builder).

 ## Author